leematos/pxl/README.md

 A pxl implementation in JS
 ==============================================================

-Based on Code by Rev Dan Catt, this is a stripped down version to just implement PXL in canvas.
+Based on Code by Rev Dan Catt, this is a stripped down version to just implement PXL Triangle in canvas.

 Goals
 ===========
 Full Cross Browser Compatibility.
-Speed
+(Webkit 100%, IE Unknown, Gecko Unknown) Speed
 Small Size